Your Cornerstone System With No Governance: A House With No Foundation

 Where do I start?

 The key to successful governance starts with a vision.
 How do you want to operate your learning and talent management solution?
 What do you want to accomplish with this approach?
 Too often organizations get trapped into thinking technology is the answer to their people development needs.
 What we have learned at Bluewater is that technology is an enabler for people development but it is not the answer.
-Your governance vision should focus on the outcomes to your business, describe what success looks like, and help define what your model will accomplish in the organization.
+Your governance vision should focus on the outcomes of your business, describe what success looks like, and help define what your model will accomplish in the organization.

 With your vision in place, focus on developing an operating model.
 This model should accommodate needs for consulting, management, and administration with your business units.
 What activities need to be managed in a centralized way?
 What activities should become standardized processes administered by local teams?
 Or, should the specific activities be completely managed and localized within your business team?